Mark Terry: Career

+Mark Terry seen on the top deck of the CCGS Amundsen after being photographed for the Canadian $50 bill.

 In 2009, Terry produced and directed the documentary feature film The Antarctica Challenge: A Global Warning (2009) and was invited to screen it at COP15, the United Nations Framework Convention on Climate Change held in Copenhagen that year.
 The film was screened 25 times at the two-week conference and viewed online 60,000 times by delegates.
 The screenings established a relationship with Terry and the Communications Department of the United Nations Framework Convention on Climate Change that continues to this day.
 He was asked to produce a second film on Arctic research for the subsequent climate summit, COP16 in Cancun.
 The film he directed, The Polar Explorer (2010), consists of Terry profiling the research team from ArcticNet during a crossing of the Northwest Passage, and this made The Polar Explorer the first film to document a complete crossing.
 The film was once again screened 25 times at the conference and was included in a policy-writing session as a resource.
 The resulting resolution – Enhanced Action on Adaptation: Section II, Subsection 25 of the Cancun Accord – was co-authored by Terry.
 This historic voyage is commemorated on the back of the Canadian $50 bill featuring Terry standing on the deck of the CCGS Amundsen.
-After Queen Elizabeth II's passing in 2022, Terry is now the only living person currently on Canadian money.
+After Queen Elizabeth II's passing in 2022 and before King Charles began appearing on Canadian money, Terry was the only living person on Canadian currency.

-Mark Terry, seen circled in yellow, stands on the top deck of the CCGS Amundsen on the back of the Canadian $50 bill.

 While the medium of the documentary film was welcomed as a communications tool by the UN, a demand for more visible evidence of climate change was made.
 To accommodate this, Terry conceived of the Geo-Doc to provide multiple documentary shorts of climate research from around the world on one digital map.
 The project was an extension of the Youth Climate Report, a curation project commissioned by the UNFCCC in 2011.
 The project called for the global community of youth to produce short video films of climate research in their home countries.
 From 2011 to 2015, the best films were edited together to create a feature-length documentary film that was screened for delegates attending the annual UN climate summits.
 In 2015, the Geo-Doc format was introduced at the Paris climate summit.
 It was adopted by the UNFCCC the following year as a partner program to showcase the best videos submitted to the Global Youth Video Competition.
 The Youth Climate Report GIS Project continues to this day.
 In 2021, the United Nations recognized this innovative form of documentary film with a Sustainable Development Goals Action Award and Terry was inducted into the Order of Vaughan.
 This work has extended to the public sector in 2023 when he was appointed the Director of the Environmental and Sustainability Program for the City of Vaughan in Canada.

 The Antarctica Challenge: A Global Warning (2009) is the first in Mark Terry's trilogy of polar documentaries.